psganesh/TestNotes/AWS_Notes.md

 # Business Productivity
 - Alexa for Business
-- Chime – Video conference like xoom / google handout
+- Chime – Video conference like xoom / Google handout
-- Work Docs - like dropbox
+- Work Docs - like drop box
 - WorkMail – like office 365

 # Desktop and App Streaming